 Formulas for first-order classical logic are defined as follows.
-Atomic formulas are of the form $P(t_1, \ldots, t_n)$ , where $n \ge 0$ , P is a predicate of arity n, and $t_1, \ldots, t_n$ is a list of first-order terms.
-Formulas are built from atomic formulas using both the logical connectives $\land$ , t, $\lor$ , f, $\supset$ as well as the two first-order quantifiers $\forall$ and $\exists$ .
-We shall assume the usual treatment of bound variables and substitution: in particular, the expression [s/x]B denotes the result of performing a capture-avoiding substitution of term s for all occurrences of the variable x in the formula B.
+Atomic formulas are of the form $P(t_1, \ldots, t_n)$, where $n \ge 0$, P is a predicate of arity n, and t_1, \ldots, t_n is a list of first-order terms.
+Formulas are built from atomic formulas using both the logical connectives \land , t, \lor , f, \supset as well as the two first-order quantifiers \forall and \exists .
+We shall assume the usual treatment of bound variables and substitutions: in particular, the expression [s/x]B denotes the result of performing a capture-avoiding substitution of term s for all free occurrences of the variable x in the formula B.